AFNordal/bikeshare-systray/README.md

 To undo the installation, you only need to delete the launch file from your startup directory: Press `windows key` + `R` and run "shell:startup", then delete the file `bikeshare-systray-launcher.bat`.

 ## Usage
+The icon will first appear in the collapsed systray menu.
+Drag-and-drop it to pin it to your taskbar.
 To reload the stations, right-click the icon and click "Refresh".